Cwarburg/Enron-network-analysis/index.md

 ## Sentiment Analysis Over Time

+Sentiment analysis is the process of automatically determining whether a piece of text expresses a positive, negative, or neutral attitude.
+By scoring the emotional tone of written language, it lets us quantify how people feel—whether they’re upbeat, anxious, or somewhere in between.
+For our Enron project, we used a **lexicon-based** approach via **TextBlob’s polarity analyzer**:

+1. **Word-level scoring**: Each word in an email is looked up in a built-in dictionary that assigns it a small positive or negative weight.
+2. **Message polarity**: Those word scores are averaged and normalized into a single polarity value between –1.0 (very negative) and +1.0 (very positive).

+By using this **lexicon-based** approach, no training data is needed and it gives a clear, continuous measure of tone that we can track over time.

 In the network analysis phase, we computed betweenness centrality for every employee (node) in the Enron executive‐email graph.
 For this natural language processing part of the analysis we focus on the **10 highest betweenness** individuals.
 We call these individuals our **top hubs**.
 By focusing only on the top hubs, we focus on the most strategic information brokers.
 Tracking sentiment on Enron's key decision makers and gatekeepers outgoing mail only, filtering out background noise of the entire employee base.

 <figure class="network-visualization">